BehindTheMusicTree/audiometa/CONTRIBUTING.md

 **What contributors cannot do:**

-- Modify automation workflows (stale, auto-assignment, etc.) - these are policy decisions
+- Modify automation workflows (stale, auto-assignment, auto-approval, etc.) - these are policy decisions
 - Create or delete repository labels (maintainer-only) - repository labels are the label definitions (like `bug`, `enhancement`, `id3v1`) that exist in the repository's label list
 - Modify labels on issues/PRs they didn't create (unless they have write access)